PointsBet Promo Code: Get Two Risk-Free Bets up to $2,000 on Today's NBA Games

 Which NBA Games can I bet on through PointsBet Sportsbook to qualify for this promo code offer?

-There are tons of NBA Games where you can use your free bets with PointsBet today.
-We have NBA action all day long, and one matchup that stands out features the Nuggets and Kings battling in Sacramento.
-Kings star Domantas Sabonis is questionable, but along with De'Aaron Fox and the rest of the team, they've been solid, currently sitting at 17-14 and sixth in the West.
-The Nuggets have climbed all the way to the #1 seed behind Nikola Jokic's recent outstanding play, and they'll try to notch their fifth straight victory tonight.
+There are tons of NBA Games where you can use your free bets with PointsBet tonight.
+We have NBA action all night long and one game to keep an eye on features the Nets and the Hawks.
+The Nets have the longest current streak in the NBA, and they'll look to extend that streak into double digits behind Kevin Durant and Kyrie Irving.
+Atlanta has had an up-and-down season, but they'll try to pull off an upset tonight on their home court.

 2 $2,000 In Free Bets with PointsBet Sportsbook